comp129/comp55/docs/labs/15-Figma.md

 Continuing from before..

-Click on your signed in school account.
+- Click on your signed in school account.

-Then it should take you into your home screen.
+- Then it should take you into your home screen.

-Now you have successfully created your Figma account.
+- Now you have successfully created your Figma account.

 ### Personal Email

 You can skip this section if you used the google button.

-So to create an account using a personal email you will need to fill in some fields instead of just pressing a few buttons.
+- So to create an account using a personal email you will need to fill in some fields instead of just pressing a few buttons.

-You will need to type in your email address and a password for this new account.
+- You will need to type in your email address and a password for this new account.

-I would reccomend disabling the figma emailing list, but that's up to you to decide.
+- I would reccomend disabling the Figma emailing list, but that's up to you to decide.

-You will be provided with a message sent to that email, where you will need to click to verify your account.
+- You will be provided with a message sent to that email, where you will need to click to verify your account.

-Go ahead and click it.
+- Go ahead and click it.

 After following it your account will be verified and you will need to log in.